cedar-policy/cedar-docs/docs/terminology.md

 + **Template-linked policies** – Policies created from [a policy template](#term-policy-template).
 This policy type consists of a template that has placeholders for the principal, resource, or both.
 The template is completed by replacing the placeholders with specific values.
 This completed template results in a template-linked policy that can be evaluated at runtime like a static policy.

 You can use a variety of strategies to construct the policies.
 Some of the common strategies are the following:
-+ **[Role-based access control \(RBAC\)](https://wikipedia.org/wiki/Role-based_access_control)** – Cedar lets you define roles that are associated with a set of permissions.
++ **[Role-based access control \(RBAC\)](https://wikipedia.org/wiki/Role-based_access_control)** – Cedar lets you define roles that receive a set of permissions granted by associating policies with the role.
 These roles can then be assigned to one or more identities.
-Each assigned identity acquires the permissions associated with the role.
-If the permissions associated with a role are modified, it automatically impacts any identity assigned to that role.
+Each assigned identity acquires the permissions granted by the policies associated with the role.
+If the pollicies associated with a role are modified, it automatically impacts any identity assigned to that role.
 Cedar supports RBAC decisions by using [groups](#term-group) for your principals.
 + **[Attribute-based access control \(ABAC\)](https://wikipedia.org/wiki/Attribute-based_access_control)** – Cedar uses the attributes attached to the principal and the resource to determine the permissions.
 For example, a policy can state that all users that are tagged as the owner of a resource automatically have access.
 A different policy could state that only users that are members of the Human Resources (HR) department can access resources that are tagged as HR resources.

 ## Policy evaluation<a name="term-policy-evaluation"></a>